BastilleBSD/bastille/docs/chapters/template.rst

 | SYSRC   | sysrc command(s)  | nginx_enable=YES                        |
 +---------+-------------------+-----------------------------------------+

+Special Cases

-Note: SYSRC requires that NO quotes be used or that quotes (`"`) be escaped ie; (`\\"`)
+SYSRC requires that NO quotes be used or that quotes (`"`) be escaped ie; (`\\"`)

+When using an ampersand "\&" in a template hook, and it is to be interpreted literally, it must be escaped (`\\&`)

 Place these uppercase template hook commands into a `Bastillefile` in any order and automate container setup as needed.